Get-Your/Get-Your/README.md

         GRANT USAGE ON SCHEMA public TO base_role;
         GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO base_role;
         GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO base_role;
-        -- Grant this role to admin user (permanently, but to no material affect) to alter default privileges GRANT base_role TO <admin_user>;
-        -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR ROLE base_role IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;

 1. Create privileged role